HTTPayer/sub0-hackathon/frontend/README.md

 - 🤖 **AI-Native Infrastructure**: Designed for autonomous agent purchasing
 - 💳 **HTTPayer Integration**: x402-protected APIs with pay-per-use pricing
-- 🔗 **Polkadot Integration**: Monitor stash accounts and blockchain data
+- 💾 **Arkiv Storage (Arkivendor)**: Persistent encrypted memory for agent state via the **Memory Bucket** capability
-- 💾 **Arkiv Storage**: Persistent encrypted memory for agent state
+- 🔗 **External Polkadot Integration**: Designed to be used alongside an external Polkadot agent (e.g. `ai-rkiv`) that runs in Node.js/TypeScript, queries stash-account data via PAPI, and then stores snapshots in Arkiv via Arkivendor
-- 📊 **Session Management**: Track and manage active agent sessions
+- 🧩 **Arkiv Functions Marketplace (Demo)**: Spuro is modeled as a marketplace of Arkiv-backed "functions" that agents can call over HTTP/x402; in this demo, the primary function is the `Memory Bucket`

 ## Tech Stack